open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 ```

 ### Let placement prioritizer support rating clusters with the customized score of the CR.
 How to maintain the lifecycle of AddOnPlacementScore CRs is out of scope in this proposal.
-Here we suppose there already are AddOnPlacementScore CRs created in each managed cluster namespace.
+Here we suppose there already are AddOnPlacementScore CRs created in each managed cluster namespace before placement attempts to use it.
 A valid AddOnPlacementScore CR resembles as below:
 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1alpha1